h4775346/l2tp-manager/FIXES-SUMMARY.md

 4. **CIDR Validation Issue**: The CIDR validation regex in the CLI tool was incorrect, causing valid CIDR notations like 192.168.3.0/24 to be rejected.

+5. **User Deletion Issue**: When a user was deleted, the routes associated with that user were not being removed.

 ## Fixes Implemented

 ### 1. Enhanced CLI Tool (`l2tp-routectl`)